Sonia O'Sullivan: Early career

-Born in Cobh, County Cork, O'Sullivan was educated in Cobh Community College.
+Born in Cobh, County Cork, O'Sullivan was educated at St Marys National School Cobh and Cobh Community College.
 She completed her leaving certificate in 1987.
 O'Sullivan's first major international competition was the 1990 European Championships at Split, where she finished 11th in the 3000 m.
 However, O'Sullivan improved quickly after that, and on 26 January the following year, at Boston, she set a new world indoor record in the 5000 m of 15:17.28, taking more than 5 seconds off the old record.
-At the time, O'Sullivan (who attained a sporting scholarship) was studying accountancy at Villanova University in the US, and at the World Student Games at Sheffield in July 1991, she won the 1500 m Gold Medal in 4:12.14, and the silver medal in the 3000 m in 8:56.55.
+At the time, O'Sullivan (who attained a sporting scholarship) was studying accountancy at Villanova University in the US, and at the World Student Games at Sheffield in July 1991, she won the 1500 m gold medal in 4:12.14, and the silver medal in the 3000 m in 8:56.55.
 At the start of 1992, she finished 7th in the World Cross Country Championships.

-She won the Honda Sports Award as the nation's top female cross country runner in 1991–92.
+She won the Honda Sports Award as the nation's top female cross-country runner in 1991–92.

 In 1992, O'Sullivan improved her personal bests in a number of distances between 800 m and 5000 m, setting six Irish national records in the process, including five in the space of 11 days in mid-August following the Barcelona Olympic Games.
-At Barcelona, in the 3000 m final, O'Sullivan was always in contention, and hit the lead in the back straight on the final lap, but she was eventually outsprinted and finished fourth.
+At Barcelona, in the 3000 m final, O'Sullivan was always in contention and hit the lead in the back straight on the final lap, but she was eventually outsprinted and finished fourth.
 Narrowly missing out on an Olympic medal was made all the more frustrating when the silver medalist from the race Tatyana Dorovskikh tested positive for a banned substance the following year.
 In the 1500 m, she finished only 11th in her semi-final and did not qualify for the final.
 She finished 1992 by winning the Grand Prix Final for the 5000 m.